ziggythehamster/ignitionserver/docs/readme.txt

    as it needs to.
 At any one time, ignitionServer can have anywhere from 0 to 65535 connections open.
 You take full legal responsibility if you decide to violate your EULA.

+Q: I cannot connect to my ignitionServer installation.
+A: Have you got a firewall running?
+   Are you behind a proxy that stops incoming port 6667 traffic?
+   Is ignitionServer Started?
+   Do you have the latest version?
+   -More to Come-

 Q: Why doesn't MSN connect?
 A: New versions of ignitionServer do not support the MSN Chat Control.
 We do not know if or when this capability will be added.